sshniro/zap-docs/source/includes/welcome.md

 Welcome to the ZAP API Documentation!
-The [OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) (**ZAP**) is one of the world's most popular free security tools which lets you automatically find security vulnerabilities in your web applications. while you are developing and testing your applications.
+The [OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) (**ZAP**) is one of the world's most popular free security tools which lets you automatically find security vulnerabilities in your web applications.
 It's also an excellent tool for experienced pentesters to use for manual security testing.
 ZAP also has an extremely powerful API that allows you to do nearly everything that possible via the desktop interface.

 This document provides example guides & API definitions for ZAP APIs.
 You can view code examples in the dark area to